 We report on the measurement of two-pion correlation functions from pp collisions at $\sqrt{s} = 900$ GeV performed by the ALICE experiment at the Large Hadron Collider.
-Our analysis shows an increase of the HBT radius with increasing event multiplicity, in line with previous experiments.
-Conversely, the strong decrease of the radius with increasing transverse momentum, as observed at RHIC and at Tevatron, is not manifest in our data.
+Our analysis shows an increase of the HBT radius with increasing

 ALICE (A Large Ion Collider Experiment) has been designed to investigate the physics of strongly interacting matter at extreme values of energy, density, and temperature in PbPb collisions [1].
 These studies are to be complemented by measurements of light nuclei and pp collision systems.
 A distinguishing feature of the system created in heavy-ion collisions is the collective expansion.
 This view was recently challenged by the observation that at RHIC energies the transverse expansion is already manifest in the transverse momentum spectra of particles emitted in pp collisions, provided the energy and momentum conservation has been properly accounted for in the data analysis [2].
 Moreover, dropping of the particle-source size with increasing transverse momentum - another signature of transverse expansion - was reported to be similar in pp and AuAu systems [3].